tardate/LittleArduinoProjects/ESP8266/ESP12Programming/README.md

 ### ESP-12 Features

 * 20 active pins
   * GPIO 0-15 all have a built-in pull-up resistor, just like in an Arduino.
-GPIO16 has a built-in pull-down resistor.
+  * GPIO16 has a built-in pull-down resistor.
+  * GPIO2 has a built-in LED (may be on GPIO1 on other boards)
 * 4Mib flash
 * Requires 3.3V supply
 * PCB trace antenna